-The purpose of completing a Mello Act compliance review is to:

-- Identify Applications to demolish or convert residential structures for purposes of a non-Coastal-Dependent, non-residential use.
-These Applications shall be denied unless the Applicant proves with substantial evidence that a residential use is not feasible at that location; and - □ Identify the total number of Affordable Existing Residential Units that are proposed for Demolition or Conversion; and - Determine the total number of required Affordable Replacement Units.

-Each question on the Mello Act Compliance Review Worksheet is reproduced and further discussed below.
-Staff shall provide a written explanation for each answer recorded on the Worksheet, and attach all supporting documentation to the file.
-The results of each Mello Act compliance review shall be issued as a determination pursuant to Part 6.0.
+The p urpose of completing a Mello Act compliance review is to: Identify Applications to demolish or convert residential structures for purposes of a non-Coastal-Dependent, non-residential use.
+These Applications shall be denied unless the Applicant proves with substantial evidence that a residential use is not feasible at that location; and Identify the total number of Affordable Existing Residential Units that are proposed for Demolition or Conversion; and Determine the total number of required Affordable Replacement Units. discus the W question on the Mello Act Compliance Review Worksheet is reproduced and furthersed below.
+Staff shall provide a written explanation for each answer recorded or orksheet, and attach all supporting documentation to the file.
+The results of each Act compliance review shall be issued as a determination pursuant to Part 6.0.
 4.1 QUESTION #1.
-WILL RESIDENTIAL STRUCTURES BE DEMOLISHED OR CONVERTED FOR PURPOSES OF A NON-RESIDENTIAL USE ?

-The Mello Act states that the Demolition or Conversion of residential structures for purposes of a non-Coastal-Dependent, non-residential use is prohibited, unless the local jurisdiction first finds that a residential use is no longer feasible at that location.
-This prohibition applies to all residential structures, regardless of the following factors:

-- The income of current or past occupants; - The form of ownership (whether the Residential Units are for-sale units or rentals); and - Rents charged, for-sale prices, or appraised value.

-If the answer to question #1 is "yes," and existing residential structures are proposed for Demolition or Conversion for purposes of a non-residential use, then staff shall go to question #2 to determine if the proposed use is Coastal-Dependent.

-If the answer to question #1 is "no," staff shall skip to question #4 to determine if any of the Residential Units proposed for Demolition or Conversion are occupied by Very Low, Low or Moderate Income Households.
-These Residential Units are termed, "Affordable Existing Residential Units."
+WILL RESIDENTIAL STRUCTURES BE DEMOLISHED OR CONVERTED FOR PURPOSES OF A NON-RESIDENTIAL USE? purpo jurisdi Mello Act states that the Demolition or Conversion of residential structures for ses of a non-Coastal-Dependent, non-residential use is prohibited, unless the loca ction first finds that a residential use is no longer feasible at that location.
+This sition applies to all residential structures, regardless of the following factors: ourpo urisdi orohik ses of a non-Coastal-Dependent, non-residential use is prohibited, unless the loca ction first finds that a residential use is no longer feasible at that location.
+This purpo jurisdi ses of a non-Coastal-Dependent, non-residential use is prohibited, unless the loca ction first finds that a residential use is no longer feasible at that location.
+This lition applies to all residential structures, regardless of the following factors: ourpo urisdi orohik ses of a non-Coastal-Dependent, non-residential use is prohibited, unless the loca ction first finds that a residential use is no longer feasible at that location.
+This pition applies to all residential structures, regardless of the following factors: The income of current or past occupants; The form of ownership (whether the Residential Units are for-sale units or rentals) purpo jurisdi prohib ses of a non-Coastal-Dependent, non-residential use is prohibited, unless the local ction first finds that a residential use is no longer feasible at that location.
+This sition applies to all residential structures, regardless of the following factors: The income of current or past occupants; The form of ownership (whether the Residential Units are for-sale units or rentals) and ourpo urisdi orohik de the Demo questi f the Resid Mode ses of a non-Coastal-Dependent, non-residential use is prohibited, unless the local ction first finds that a residential use is no longer feasible at that location.
+This sition applies to all residential structures, regardless of the following factors: The income of current or past occupants; The form of ownership (whether the Residential Units are for-sale units or rentals) and Rents charged, for-sale prices, or appraised value. answer to question #1 is "yes," and existing residential structures are proposed for lition or Conversion for purposes of a non-residential use, then staff shall go to